-1. Student Rights Regarding Education Records
+1. Student's Rights Regarding Their Education Records

-Golden Gate University maintains student education records in two separate offices.
-Law students' records are maintained by the Law School Registrar's Office; all other student records are maintained by the Office of Records & Registration, which is overseen by the university registrar.
-In addition, Golden Gate University maintains education records containing personally identifiable information of alumni and friends.
+Golden Gate University (GGU) maintains student education records in two separate offices.
+Law students' records are maintained by the Law School Registrar's Office; all other student records are maintained by the Office of Records & Registration, which is overseen by the University Registrar.
+In addition, GGU maintains education records containing personally identifiable information of former students as part of a database of biographical and pledge/gift information about university alumni and friends.

-Golden Gate University maintains all student records in compliance with the Family Educational Rights and Privacy Act of 1974 (FERPA), Public Law 93-380, as amended.
-Under this law, students have the following rights:
+GGU maintains all student education records in compliance with the Family Educational Rights and Privacy Act of 1974 (FERPA), Public Law 93-380, as amended.
+Under this law, you have the following rights as a GGU student:

 a.
-The right to inspect and review your education records within 45 days of the day the University receives a request for access.
+The right to inspect and review your education records within 45 days of the day the university receives a request for access.

-You should submit a written request to the appropriate registrar's office identifying the records you wish to inspect.
+If you want to inspect a record, you should submit a written request to the appropriate Registrar's office identifying the records you wish to inspect.
 The office will make arrangements for access and notify you of the time and place where the records may be inspected.
 If the office to which you submitted your request does not maintain the records, that office will advise you of the correct office to which your request should be addressed.
-If you cannot come to the San Francisco campus, copies of the records will be made available at the cost of $25\phi$ per page.
+If you cannot inspect the records at GGU's San Francisco campus, copies of the records will be made available by regular mail at the cost of \$0.25 per page, upon satisfactory proof of your identity.

 If the records contain information on more than one student, you shall have the right to inspect and review only such part of the records as relates to you.
-You will not be permitted to inspect and review financial records of your parents, or confidential recommendations (regarding University admission, application for employment, or receipt of an honor or honorary recognition) for which you have signed a waiver of your right of access.
+You will not be permitted to inspect and review financial records of your parents, or confidential recommendations (regarding university admission, application for employment, or receipt of an honor or honorary recognition) for which you have signed a waiver of your right of access.